Marquette Harbor Light: History

 To help navigation towards ore docks, Congress approved funds to build the Marquette Harbor Light in 1850.
 Construction took place in 1852, and first lit in June 1853.
 However, the initial structure deteriorated rapidly, and funds were approved in 1865 for a replacement tower.

 In 1875, the Army Corps of Engineers built a 2000 ft breakwater to reduce the force of wind and waves in Marquette Harbor.
 A strong storm destroyed the original light in 1889.
 The new light sits on a concrete crib at the southernmost end of the breakwater wall.

 The original lighthouse included seven 14 in Lewis lamps, and a small detached 24 by 30 ft dwelling constructed of similar materials to that of the tower.
 In 1853, the United States Lighthouse Board was created and a major system upgrade brought on an installation of a Sixth Order French Fresnel lens in 1856.
 The new lens was visible up to 10 nmi.
 Because of weather conditions, installation, maintenance and operation of a foghorn was integral to the operation.

-In July, 1899 the lighthouse was electrified under direction of Thomas Miller.
+In July 1899, the lighthouse was electrified under the direction of Thomas Miller.

 The current lens is a DCB-36 Aerobeacon.
 Putting aside questions of nostalgia, aesthetics, or appreciation for the engineering of a bygone era (as exemplified by the Fresnel lens), this iteration of lighthouse illumination is itself incredibly effective, and an endangered remnant of another bygone era.